mysociety/ceuk-marking/ARCHITECTURE.md

  * Response - Answer for a question
  * Assigned - Volunteer assignments
  * Marker - Extra information about a user

+Other important modules are:

+ * scoring - contains the code to generate scores